thedhruvrawat/KaunBanegaCrorepati/README.md

 ![Two Lifelines](https://github.com/thedhruvrawat/KaunBanegaCrorepati/blob/master/screenshots/twolife.gif)

-You can view other screenshots of the working of the application in the screenshots folder
+You can view other screenshots of the working of the application in the [screenshots folder](https://github.com/thedhruvrawat/KaunBanegaCrorepati/blob/master/screenshots).

 ## Contributers

 - Dhruv Rawat